-Dr. William H. Pitts House is a two-story dwelling built in 1854 in the popular Greek Revival style that figures prominently in the historic Abingdon East Main streetscape.
-The house features a symmetrical five-bay façade with a recessed entrance and a single-pile plan with a central passage flanked by parlors on the first floor and bedrooms on the second floor.
+The Dr. William H. Pitts House in Washington County is a two-story dwelling built in 1854 in the popular Greek Revival style, and that figures prominently in the historic Abingdon East Main streetscape.
+The Pitts House features a symmetrical five-bay façade with a recessed entrance and a single-pile plan with a central passage flanked by parlors on the first floor and bedrooms on the second floor.
 The walls are of stucco-covered masonry set on a limestone ashlar foundation.
-Stepped parapets on each gable end with cast-stone ornamentation along the upper edges and a wide cornice with sawnwork brackets adorn the roof.
+Stepped parapets on each gable end with cast-stone ornamentation along the upper edges and a wide cornice with sawn-work brackets adorn the roof.
 The house was constructed on speculation by Adam Hickman, a prominent local builder of numerous structures in Abingdon during the mid-19th century.
 Hickman subsequently sold the property to Dr. Pitts, a Civil War surgeon, in 1859.

 VLR: Virginia Landmarks Register